 Flashforge AD5X

-The Flashforge AD5X is an enclosed CoreXY 3D printer that I’ve found interesting for a few reasons and that I decided to start keeping notes on.
+The Flashforge AD5X is an open frame CoreXY 3D printer that I’ve found interesting for a few reasons and that I decided to start keeping notes on.

 Flashforge AD5X